Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 | *Perform()*            | The  pipe is defined along the entire path (spine wire)   |
 | *Perform(Until)*       | The  pipe is defined along the path until a given face    |
 | *Perform(From, Until)* | The  pipe is defined between the two faces From and Until |

+Let us have a look at the example:

 ~~~~~
 TopoDS_Shape S = BRepPrimAPI_MakeBox(400.,250.,300.);